Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 00 41 AM](https://github.com/user-attachments/assets/9ce6475e-c88e-4e64-abea-417568393256)

 - **Insights:**
+Consumer segment generates the highest total profit, with a profit of $134,119.33.

+Corporate segment comes in second, generating a total profit of $91,779.45.

+Home Office segment generates the lowest total profit, with $60,299.01.

+These insights indicate that the Consumer segment is the most profitable, followed by Corporate and Home Office segments.

 3.Which region generates the highest total profit based on customer orders?

 ![Query_3](https://github.com/user-attachments/assets/8c631dbf-c28f-4ceb-90f0-e6cca247e0c7)